Seniors deserve comfortable retirements

-By Jessica Walker | October 30th, 2009 | Category: Action Alerts |Aging Watch director responds to Orlando Sentinel columnist who asserts that the $250 checks being mailed to older Americans this year — in lieu of a cost-of-living increase to Social Security — constitutes “political pandering…if [seniors] don’t need it and don’t deserve it.”
+Aging Watch responded to a columnist who asserted that the $250 checks mailed to older Americans in 2009 — in lieu of a cost-of-living increase to Social Security — constituted political pandering because seniors “don’t need it and don’t deserve it.”

 “Many older adults are in desperate need of these checks — and much more.
 And they certainly do deserve them.